shaik1002/biggitlabbomb/doc/development/avoiding_required_stops.md

 ### Planning the required stop milestone

 We can't add required stops to every milestone, as this hurts our user experience while upgrading GitLab.
-The Distribution group is responsible for helping planning and defining when required stops are introduced.
+The Distribution group is responsible for helping planing and defining when required stops are introduced.

-From GitLab 17.5, we will introduce required stops in the X.2, X.5, X.8, and X.11 minor milestones.
-If you introduce code changes or features that require an upgrade stop, you must align your changes with these milestones in mind.
+If you plan to introduce a required stop, the first step is to find the next required stop planning issue and communicate your intent to introduce a required stop there.
+This issue tells you on which milestone we're planning to introduce the next stop.
+You can find this issue by opening the "Next Required Stop" bookmark on the `#g_distribution` Slack channel.

 ### Before the required stop is released